okscholar/principles_of_ML_in_finance/README.md

 This module incorporates elements of experiential learning where you’ll be able to apply an acquired knowledge of machine learning models into empirical financial implication with Python.
 We’ll use a real-world data along with synthetic data and world-known public databases like Kaggle sufficiently applied by data professionals to train, test and evaluate machine learning models.

-In addition, we’ll rely on an essential Python library for machine learning Sci-Kit Learn and several packages, modules, and librarires needed for data anaylis and visualisation.
+In addition, we’ll rely on an essential Python library for machine learning Scikit-Learn and several packages, modules, and librarires needed for data anaylis and visualisation.

 It requires basic knowledge of Python-coding and staistics, but is calibrated to deliver all the essentials you need to suceed in this module.